wokehusker/group_8_capstone/README.md

 Our goal is to help Computing Vision successfully enter the film industry by answering the following questions:
-<br />How much can you expect to gross domestically and globally?
+<br /> 1.
+How much can you expect to gross domestically and globally?
-<br />What are the most popular genres from 2010 to 2018?
+<br /> 2.
+What are the most popular genres from 2010 to 2018?
-<br />What movie genre will offer the most advantageous entry point into the market?
+<br /> 3.
+What movie genre will offer the most advantageous entry point into the market?